sciencegraph/brinton/cran-comments.md

 concerning the possibly mis-spelled words in "EDA".

-Examples that produce a html file, are now wrapped in \dontrun{} in order to avoid leaving browser open while checking.
+Examples that produce a html file, are now wrapped into \dontrun{} in order to avoid leaving browser open while checking.

 The requirement of pandoc is now declared and used conditionally.
-It has also been tested on a machine without pandoc installed.
+It has been tested on a machine without pandoc being available.